Close

 When you’ve been hurt or betrayed by someone you love, you may hear the old adage that forgiveness is the key to your own freedom.
 But does that give the other person a hall pass for their behavior?
 Does it mean they don’t have to take responsibility for what they’ve done?
 And does forgiving someone take away all the hurt and anger you’re feeling?

 In truth, forgiveness has nothing to do with your ex-spouse (or whomever you might forgive) and everything to do with you and your well-being.
 It’s not a condonation of what they’ve done.
-It’s a freeing of your own mind so you can pursue your best life.
+It’s a freeing of your mind so you can pursue your best life.

 Does forgiving mean you’re reconciling with your former partner?
 Not at all!
 You can forgive all on your own without ever uttering a word to that person.